Pogodno: Demographics

-Government
+Government and boundaries

-Pogodno is one of the municipal neighbourhoods of Szczecin, governed by a locally elected council with 21 members.
-Its headquarters are located at 6 Krasickiego Street.
+Pogodno is one of the nine administrative neighbourhoods forming the subdivisions of the West district in the city of Szczecin, Poland.
+It is governed by a locally elected neighbourhood council with 21 members, and a board of administrators with 5 members, the latter chosen internally.
+Its seat is located at 6 Krasickiego Street.
+The neighbourhood borders Zawadzkiego-Klonowica to the northwest, Arkońskie-Niemierzyn to the northeast, Łękno and Turzyn to the east, Świerczewo and Gumieńce to the south, and Krzekowo-Bezrzecze to the west.
 Its boundaries are approximately determined by Klonowica Street, Unii Lubelskiej, Polish Armed Forces Avenue, Szczecin Botanical Garden, Kochanowskiego Street, tracks of the railway line no. 406, Henryka Sienkiewicza Street, Mickiewicza Street, Witkiewicza Street, and Bracka Street.
-It borders Zawadzkiego-Klonowica, Arkońskie-Niemierzyn, Łękno, Turzyn, Świerczewo, Gumieńce, and Krzekowo-Bezrzecze.
-Pogodno has a total area of 4.2 km^{2}.
+Pogodno has a total area of 4.19 km^{2} (1.62 sq mi).